-Based on Figure 4.23, Figure 4.24 and Figure 4.25, we can see that the trend distribution of the compressive residual stresses at entrance, middle face and exit is the same.
-Although the trend distribution looks the same, the values for compressive residual stresses for different thickness were different.
+Based on Figure 4.23, Figure 4.24 and Figure 4.25, we can see that the distribution of the compressive residual stresses at entrance, middle face and exit face increased as the plate thickness increase from 6 mm until 18 mm.
+For plate with thickness 12 mm and 18 mm, we got almost the same result with the 6 mm thickness.